-- Moisture rich extracts of Ice Plant and Quince Seed to restore skin’s lost moisture
+- Moisture rich extracts of Ice Plant and Quince Seed to restore your skin’s lost moisture.

-- Almond oil, Shea Butter and Rose Wax give the skin intensive care, protection and help your skin retain moisture
+- Almond oil, Shea Butter and Rose Wax give the skin intensive nourishing care, protection and help your skin retain moisture.

-- May be used on face as well as body
+- May be used on face and hands as well as body.

 Dr. Hauschka Quality

 - Authentic natural and organic skin care and make-up, certified to NATRUE standards

 - Free from chemical/synthetic fragrances, dyes and preservatives

 - Free from mineral oils, parabens, silicone and PEGs